danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 ### Recursive merge sort

-Both selection sort and insertion sort have worst case quadratic order of growth, and relied on iterative improvement where a _sorted items_ portion was maintained at the front of the sequence at all times.
+Both selection sort and insertion sort have worst case quadratic order of growth, and relied on iterative improvement where a _sorted elements_ portion was maintained at the front of the sequence at all times.
 If recursion was able to speed-up searching, perhaps it can also speed up sorting too.

 **Merge sort** represents a different approach to sorting based on the idea of recursion.
-Merge sort's name derives from the **merge** operation, which takes two _sorted arrays_ and returns a _sorted result_ containing all the items in both arrays.
+Merge sort's name derives from the **merge** operation, which takes two _sorted arrays_ and returns a _sorted result_ containing all the elements in both arrays.

 {% include slides.html id="1Q-73Edm7-DcTYJng_Tm_6Ed5j8clwKl30x0kEY9vY7E" aspect_ratio="16/9" %}